How To Name a Protected Series in Texas

 A "Series LLC" is an LLC that is authorized to create one or more series.
 We often see the Series LLC referred to as the parent LLC, master LLC or even mothership.

-A "protected series" is essentially a cell within a Series LLC.
-Each protected series resembles (but is not) a separate LLC because (1) each protected series can generally do what an LLC can do; and (2) each protected series has insulation characteristics much like an LLC (i.e., the protected series can insulate the assets it owns from the liabilities of the LLC and the other protected series).
+A "protected series" is essentially a cell or a division within a Series LLC.
+Each protected series resembles (but is not) a separate LLC as each protected series (1) can generally do what an LLC can do; and (2) has insulation characteristics much like an LLC (i.e., the protected series can insulate the assets it owns from the liabilities of the LLC and the other protected series).
 Protected series are sometimes referred to as cells, child LLCs, sub-series or even just series.

 How To Name a Protected Series: The Basics